anvitha-jain/test/anfile.rst

         ],
     )

+9. The required_if variable has the following arguments.
+These arguments are not set for all states because "Query All" does not require them.
+However, users are still required to provide these arguments when creating or deleting something.
+This is why they are included in required_if, which specifies which attributes are required when state is present or absent.
+If any of the attributes in required_if are missing in the task that adds or deletes the object in the playbook, Ansible will immediately warn the user that the attributes are missing.

 Mapping variable definition
 ---------------------------
+10. The above instantiation (required for all modules) is followed by code that is used to get attributes from the playbook that correspond to all the properties of objects defined in the main() function above.
+This is also where validations and string concatenations are performed.

 Once the AnsibleModule object has been instantiated as module, the necessary parameter values should be extracted from the ``module.params`` dictionary and all additional data should be validated.
 Usually, the only parameters that need to be extracted are those related to the ACI object configuration and its child configuration.
-If you have integer objects that you would like to validate, then the validation should be done here.
+If integer objects require validation, then the validation should be performed here.

 .. code-block:: python

-    object_id = object_id
+    object_id = module.params.get('object_id')
-    object_prop1 = module.params['object_prop1']
+    object_prop1 = module.params.get('object_prop1')
-    object_prop2 = module.params['object_prop2']
+    object_prop2 = module.params.get('object_prop2')
-    object_prop3 = module.params['object_prop3']
+    object_prop3 = module.params.get('object_prop3')
     if object_prop3 is not None and object_prop3 not in range(x, y): module.fail_json(msg='Valid object_prop3 values are between x and (y-1)')
-    child_object_id = module.params['child_object_id']
+    child_object_id = module.params.get('child_object_id')
-    child_object_prop = module.params['child_object_prop']
+    child_object_prop = module.params.get('child_object_prop')
-    state = module.params['state']
+    state = module.params.get("state")

+**Note**:
-.. note:: Sometimes the APIC will require special characters ([, ], and -) or will use object metadata in the name ("vlanns" for VLAN pools); the module should handle adding special characters or joining multiple parameters in order to keep expected inputs simple.
+  * Sometimes the APIC will require special characters ([, ], and -) or will use object metadata in the name ("vlanns" for VLAN pools); the module should handle adding special characters or joining multiple parameters in order to keep expected inputs simple.
+  * Most type conversions, checks and validations that are done at this level are minimal and are usually done to ensure the the correct formatted data is passed further down the code.

 Using the ACIModule object
 --------------------------